Skip to main content

 Labour Code

-• Article L3243-1: obligation to establish a payslip with each salary payment
+• Article L3243-1: obligation to establish a pay slip with each salary payment

-• Article L8224-1: criminal penalties for undeclared work (3 years imprisonment, €45,000 fine)
+• Article L8224-1: criminal penalties for concealed employment (3 years imprisonment, €45,000 fine)

 Social Security Code